mbafadeyi/Gumroad-Clone/README.md

 This is a Gumroad clone built with Django.

 ## Introduction

-# Job board
- A full-stack job board built with Django Rest Framework and React.

-## Introduction
 This ecommerce website allows users to buy and sell digital products at the same time.
 Stripe was used to facilitate the payment.
 Django Authentication and Permissions were used to handle restrictions to user's accounts and products.
 Buyers get personalized email of their purchase from the website.
 The overall style was designed with TailwindCSS.

 ### Technologies